squidcloudio/squid-samples/executables/README.md

 * A [Squid Cloud](https://console.squid.cloud) account
 * Node.js and npm
 * [The Squid CLI](https://docs.squid.cloud/docs/development-tools/local-dev-cli)
+* An email account to use to send emails with Nodemailer.

 ### Running the project
 1. In the [Squid Cloud Console](https://console.squid.cloud) create a new app called `executables-sample`.
 2. Connect the Squid backend to the new app you created by scrolling in the console to the **Backend** section and selecting **Create .env file**.
 Copy the command.
+3. Enter your email login credentials to the **Secrets** section of the Console.
+The "Send an Email" example will use these credentials for sending the email.
+   * The code is expecting the secrets to be called `email_username` and `email_password`.
+Adjust as needed.
-3. Open a terminal window and change to the `backend` directory.
+4. Open a terminal window and change to the `backend` directory.
 ```bash
 cd executables/backend
 ```
-4. Install the required packages:
+5. Install the required packages:
 ```bash
 npm install
 ```
-5. Create the `.env` file by running the command you copied.
+6. Create the `.env` file by running the command you copied.
 It will have this format:
 ```bash
 squid init-env \
  --appId [YOUR_APP_ID] \